my-13/VR-attention/README.md

 # For VIVE Focus 3:
 * Open VIVE Buisiness Streaming on PC
 * Open SteamVR on PC
-* Open VIVE Business Streaming on VR
 * Plug in headset using long cable to PC
+* Open VIVE Business Streaming on VR.
+You should see yourself in a room with screens on the walls.
 * Plug in Eye Tracking module to headset using short cable.
+This should show a new setting called Eye tracker.
+* Go to Settings -> Input -> Calibrate Eye Tracker, and go through the process of calibrating the eye trackers
 * Open Unity Project, and open the MainScene scene.
 * Make sure that you are in SteamVR mode on the headset.
-This can be confirmed by clicking the menu button on the left hand controller.
+This can be confirmed by clicking the menu button on the left hand controller, opening a Steam interface
 * If in SteamVR mode, press play in the Unity Editor.
-* If not in SteamVR mode, make sure that SteamVR is running and has all modules enabled.
+* If not in SteamVR mode, make sure that SteamVR is running, go to settings and ensure all modules are enabled.

 # General
 Once your VR headset is set up, to run a trial, open the MainScene scene.
 There will be a node called "GameManager" There will be a variable called "Participant ID" will be a unique identification code defined.
 If the participant ID is "0000", then the next highest available participant ID will be selected.
 If not, then the participant ID will be overwritten.
 Ensure the participant is wearing the VR headset, then you can hit the play button in the Unity Editor. and then they can read instructions.
-Researchers will be able to follow along by looking at the screen.
+Researchers will be able to follow along by looking at the Game tab in the Unity Editor.

 # Notes:
 In between having the headset being setup and the researcher pressing play, the participants will be in a SteamVR environment.
 Use a dedicated lab steam account.